 - Discussions with key persons involved in forest certification, forest products marketing, consulting, international trade, public planning, and legislation

 During the summer month of June and July there are week-long excursions.
 In June, Fellows spend a week out in rural Eastern Oregon on a working forest ranch.
 In July, Fellows go to the Redwood Forest National Park for a week.
 There is typically several other multi-day site visits throughout the region in the summer.

 Read our blog about experiences WFI Fellows have visited during their programs.

 3. Educational Outreach

-20% of your time is spent on presentations, in-house events, and public outreach.
+20% of your time is spent on research presentations, in-house events, and public outreach (synthesis and result interpretation).

 Outreach could include formal presentations to forestry professionals, general public or to schools, writing articles for newspapers, fielding public inquiries, or attendance and participation at conferences and events.